SteveOv/platodebs/README.md

 ```sh
 $ source .platodebs/bin/activate
 ```
-You can then use pip to install the follow packages
+You can then use pip to install the following list of packages;
 ```
 numpy
 scipy